emacsmirror/pubmed/README.md

 **Completion**

+If PUBMED-SEARCH-COMPLETION is set to non-NIL, the `pubmed-search' function includes completion for PubMed suggestions.
+The default key to invoke completion is `<TAB>'.

-The "All Fields" search box includes completion for PubMed suggestions.
-The "Author" and "Journal" search boxes include an autocomplete feature.
+In `pubmed-advanced-search', the "All Fields", "Author" and "Journal" search boxes include completion for PubMed suggestions.
 The default key to invoke completion is the `C-M-i' or `M-<TAB>' command, bound to `completion-at-point'.
-On graphical displays, the `M-<TAB>' key is usually reserved by the window manager for switching graphical windows, so you should type `C-M-i' or `<ESC> <TAB>' instead.
+On graphical displays, the `M-<TAB>' key is usually reserved by the window manager for switching graphical windows, so you should type `C-M-i' or `<ESC>
+<TAB>' instead.

 **NCBI API key**